A modified proof for Higman's embedding theorem: Introduction

 \begin{Theorem}[Theorem 1 in~\cite{Higman Subgroups of fP groups}] A finitely generated group can be embedded in a finitely presented group if and only if it is recursively presented. \end{Theorem}

 Recursive presentation for a group $G$ presumes that there is a presentation $G=\langle x_1, \ldots, x_n \mathrel{|} r_1, r_2, \ldots\, \rangle$ such that the set of defining relations $\{r_1, r_2, \ldots\}$ is recursive enumerable, i.e., it is the range of some recursive function.
-This result establishes deep connections between the logical notion of recursion and group theory.
-For many of its applications we refer to Ch.~12 of \cite{Rotman}, Ch.~IV of \cite{Lyndon Schupp}, Ch.~I, IV, VI in \cite{Baumslag Topics in Combinatorial}, and to newer work of Ol'shanskii and Sapir \cite{Ol'shanski Sapir The conjugacy problem}.
+This result establishes deep connections between the logical notion of recursion and theory of group.
+For its applications we refer to Ch.~12 of \cite{Rotman}, Ch.~IV of \cite{Lyndon Schupp}, Ch.~I, IV, VI in \cite{Baumslag Topics in Combinatorial}, and to the work of Ol'shanskii and Sapir \cite{Ol'shanski Sapir The conjugacy problem}.

+And the second purpose of the construction we suggest is that it is adaptable for \textit{explicit} embeddings of recursive groups into finitely presented groups.
+In particular, using this embedding we in \cite{On explicit embeddings of Q} construct explicit embeddings of the group $\Q$ into finitely presented groups.
+The question of the existence of such group embeddings is posed in Problem 14.10\;(a) in Kourovka Notebook in 1999 \cite{kourovka}, see points 1.1, 1.2 in \cite{On explicit embeddings of Q} for details.